 Ultimately, each school’s admissions decisions are based solely on that school’s selection criteria and, accordingly, are determined independently.
 However, limited consultation between the schools during the admissions process may occur.

-The deadline to apply to the Columbia Three-Year J.D./M.B.A. class entering in August 2014 is Feb.
-15, 2014.
+The deadline to apply to each of the Law School and the Business School for the Three-Year J.D./M.B.A. class entering in August 2015 is February 15, 2015.
 Candidates for the Columbia Three-Year J.D./M.B.A.
 Program must select the option within the respective applications indicating their intent to apply.
 For candidates applying simultaneously, applications will not be evaluated by each school’s admissions committee until both applications have been completed.

 Please note that these deadlines are subject to change for future admissions cycles.
 While it is preferred that candidates apply simultaneously to both schools, first-year law students may apply to the program.
 Deferrals of matriculation are not permitted for students admitted to the Columbia Three-Year J.D./M.B.A.
 Program.